 Two Round Rock ISD Middle Schools, One A and One C

-Noel Grisham Middle School earned an A rating with a 91 out of 100 from the Texas Education Agency in 2025.
-Deerpark Middle School scored a C with a 72.
-Both campuses are in Round Rock ISD, both sit within a few miles of each other in the northwest corridor of the district, and both feed into McNeil High School.
-But a 19 point TEA gap between two schools that share the same high school destination?
-That is significant.
+Noel Grisham Middle School earned an overall A rating from the Texas Education Agency in the 2024-25 accountability cycle.
+Deerpark Middle School earned a C ([Texas Tribune Schools Explorer](https://schools.texastribune.org/districts/round-rock-isd/)).
+Both campuses are in Round Rock ISD and sit within a few miles of each other in the northwest corridor of the district, but they feed into different high schools.
+Deerpark is part of the McNeil High School feeder; Noel Grisham is part of the Westwood High School feeder ([RRISD Westwood Learning Community](https://roundrockisd.org/vlc/westwood-vlc/)).
+That is a meaningful distinction for buyers who assume nearby middle schools share a high school path.

 So lets look at why these two campuses perform so differently and what it means for your home search.